 11. The location of LDCCW events held during the term will be determined by the President and approved by the Executive Board, with the membership realizing that the calendar of events and locations is prepared during her term as President Elect.
 The date and place of the LDCCW Biennial Convention are subject to the approval of our Spiritual Advisor and Bishop.
-Efforts should be made to have events hosted by different deaneries, especially if a deanery has not hosted any for a long time.
+Efforts should be made to have events hosted by different Deaneries, especially if a Deanery has not hosted any for a long time.
 All Deaneries can volunteer to host events.
-It should periodically be taken into consideration for conventions that La Crosse is our diocesan seat.
+It should periodically be taken into consideration for conventions that La Crosse is our Diocesan Seat.
+Events include, but not limited to:

+Work Shop – held in the fall of even numbered years.

+Goal is to help newly the appointed in their roles within Parishes and Deaneries.

+Share Shop – held in the fall of odd numbered years.

+Goal is to help share ideas from Parishes and Deaneries.

+Convention – held in the spring of even numbered years

 NOMINATIONS AND ELECTIONS: